Your Child's Checkup: 2 Years (24 Months)

 - communicating that diaper is wet or dirty

 Developing.
-By 2 years, it's common for many children to:
+By 2 years, most children:

-- kick a ball
+- run and kick a ball

 4. Do an exam with your child undressed while you are present.
 This will include an eye exam, tooth exam, listening to the heart and lungs, and paying attention to your toddler's motor skills, use of language, and behavior.